 Running a brewery is about more than just making good beer.
 Things like finance and accounting, hiring and staff motivation, and change management are all just as important to keep your business healthy.
 This track is intended for owners, managers, and leaders in the craft brewing industry.
 Join these sessions to open your mind, be inspired, and learn to be a more effective leader.

 It’s essential for every small business to stay up to date on the rules and regulations affecting their operations.
 Attend the seminars in this track to make sure you’re aware of the risks and opportunities in today’s national environment.

-Quality management is critical for continued success in the brewing industry.
+Quality and ingredient management is critical for continued success in the brewing industry.
 Seminars in this track will help you build your own sensory and quality programs, as well as source, analyze, and properly use the highest quality ingredients to brew the best beer possible.

 In order to ensure the long-term success of the craft beer industry, it is vital that every brewery is committed to safety and sustainability.
 Nothing is more important than maintaining a safe and healthy environment for your employees and customers.
 This track is all about providing you with the resources you need to build a culture in your brewery that fosters environmental stewardship and protects your staff and equipment from harm.

 It doesn’t matter how good your beer is if no one is buying it.
 The seminars in the Sales, Distribution & Marketing track will provide breweries with best practices for selling beer on- and off-premise, working with retailers and distributors, and designing successful marketing strategies to grow your brand.